 Step 3: Talk to Lenders

-I’m saying, talk to lenders.
-Don’t apply for a mortgage loan.
-At this stage, you see, the goal is just to figure out what mortgage you’ll be able to qualify for based on your credit score and income.
+Talk to lenders.
+The goal is just to figure out what mortgage you’ll be able to qualify for based on your credit score and income.

 Getting an Estimate from Lenders